elm-city-craftworks/practicing-ruby-manuscripts/articles/v1/025-creational-design-patterns.md

 The [Factory Method pattern](http://en.wikipedia.org/wiki/Factory_method) is used for putting a layer of abstraction on top of object creation so that directly working with its constructor is no longer necessary.
 This process can lead to more expressive ways of building new objects, and can also allow for the creation of new objects without explicitly referencing their class.

-In a Mendicant University core skills course, one of our students (Carol Nichols) ran into a design issue that we were able to improve by introducing factory methods.
-She was building an `AdjacencyMatrix` datastructure for storing graph data, and her original API looked something like this:
+In a Mendicant University course, one of our students (Carol Nichols) ran into a design issue that we were able to improve by introducing factory methods.
+She was building an `AdjacencyMatrix` datastructure for storing graph data, and her original API looked like this:

 ```ruby
 class AdjacencyMatrix